jamesmehorter/device-theme-switcher/readme.txt

 The users chosen theme is stored in a PHP Session, so the user can browse around your website prior to clicking 'Return to mobile website'.
 You can use the theme links anywhere in your themes, like in header.php or footer.php.

+Q: How do I style the widget or template tag output??
-The achor tags that output both have a CSS class: 'dts-link'.
-The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.
+A: Device Theme Switcher really just echo's an html anchor tag.
+Both links have a CSS class of 'dts-link'.
+The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile' so you can style the link differently if you want

 *Styling Example*
 `.dts-link {